-I’m a Christian who was raised in a Lutheran church but who left it in my early twenties to join a Oneness Pentecostal church, convinced that I could experience God there in a way I could not in the Lutheran church.
-After ten years that church collapsed and I spent another ten years in various other Pentecostal churches in growing unhappiness as I became aware that my search for “more of God” had gone badly awry (my version of the story of that church's collapse and its aftermath is here).
+I’m a Christian who was raised in the Lutheran church but who left it in my early twenties to join a Oneness Pentecostal church, convinced that I could experience God there in a way I could not in the Lutheran church.
+After ten years that church collapsed and I spent another ten years in various other churches in growing unhappiness as I became aware that my search for “more of God” outside the Lutheran church had gone badly awry.
 Finally I returned to the Lutheran church, where I’ve been very happy for the last seventeen years.
 This blog records my present thoughts about Christian life, worship, and doctrine in the light of those experiences.

 August 2, 2020

 It took me a while as a Pentecostal to realize this, but Pentecostals don't really believe in Sola Scriptura, or at least certainly not in the sense it was intended by Martin Luther and the other early Reformers.

 April 29, 2020

 My thoughts about the claim made by some Oneness Pentecostals that the Trinitarian formula was added to the Bible by the Roman Catholic Church.